 It is not in dispute that sexual reproduction provides evolutionary advantages to organisms that employ this mechanism to produce offspring.
 But why, even in the face of fairly stable conditions, does sexual reproduction persist when it is more difficult and costly for individual organisms?
 Variation is the outcome of sexual reproduction, but why are ongoing variations necessary?
-Enter the Red Queen hypothesis, first proposed by Leigh Van Valen in 1973.^[3] The concept was named in reference to the Red Queen's race in Lewis Carroll's book, Through the Looking-Glass.
+Enter the Red Queen hypothesis, first proposed by Leigh Van Valen in 1973.
+The concept was named in reference to the Red Queen's race in Lewis Carroll's book, Through the Looking-Glass.

 All species co-evolve with other organisms; for example predators evolve with their prey, and parasites evolve with their hosts.
 Each tiny advantage gained by favorable variation gives a species an edge over close competitors, predators, parasites, or even prey.
 The only method that will allow a co-evolving species to maintain its own share of the resources is to also continually improve its fitness.
-As one species gains an advantage or they will be outcompeted.
+As one species gains an advantage, this increases selection on the other species; they must also develop an advantage or they will be outcompeted.
 No single species progresses too far ahead because genetic variation among the progeny of sexual reproduction provides all species with a mechanism to improve rapidly.
 Species that cannot keep up become extinct.
 The Red Queen's catchphrase was, "It takes all the running you can do to stay in the same place."
 This is an apt description of co-evolution between competing species.